by Vlad Cuc

 What are the VAT rates in Romania?

-the second reduced VAT rate is charged at 5% for the following: newspapers, books, social housing, admission to sports events and amusement parks, restaurants and other catering facilities, hotel accommodation and others;
+- the second reduced VAT rate is charged at 5% for newspapers, books, social housing, admission to sports events and amusement parks, restaurants and other catering facilities, hotel accommodation and others;

 What are the obligations for VAT compliance in Romania?